ypriverol/github-paper/document/manuscript.md

 repository.
 Once the DOI has been assigned, apart from using it in your CV, you can add it to literature information resources such as Europe PubMed Central [PMID:25378340].

-## Rule 7.
-Always link and highlight your deposited source code in publications

     As already mentioned in the introduction, reproducibility of scientific claims should be enabled by providing openly the software and the datasets that are used in a particular study.
-You should always highlight as much as possible in your publications that the code is freely available in GitHub, together with any other relevant piece of information that it may have been deposited.
+You should always highlight as much as possible in your publications that the code is freely available in GitHub, together with any other relevant piece of information that it may have been deposited, see Rule 4.
 In our experience, this openness definitely increases your chances of getting the paper accepted for publication.
 On one hand, journal editors and reviewers have the opportunity to reproduce your findings during the